electron/website/blog/tech-talk-wayland.md

 ![Screenshot comparing what happens when Slack tries to focus itself on GNOME and KDE](/assets/img/blog/tech-talk-wayland/focus.png)

-Some capabilities simply work better on Wayland than on X11, especially around colors, transparency, and hardware-accelerated rendering. [`win.setOpacity(n)`](https://www.electronjs.org/docs/latest/api/base-window#winsetopacityopacity-windows-macos) is an example of an Electron API which hasn't been available on Linux in the past, but which will now be feasible to support.
+Some capabilities simply work better on Wayland than on X11, including anything to do with colors, transparency, and hardware-accelerated rendering. [`win.setOpacity(n)`](https://www.electronjs.org/docs/latest/api/base-window#winsetopacityopacity-windows-macos) is an example of an Electron API which hasn't been available on Linux in the past, but which will now be feasible to support.

 Even the stricter restrictions can benefit apps.
 When 1Password runs on Wayland, its [SSH agent](https://developer.1password.com/docs/ssh/agent/) lets users confirm requests with a single click instead of asking them to enter their passwords.
-Wayland's input isolation is strong enough to prevent other processes from [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) the dialog, so 1Password can trust that confirmation was provided by a human being.
+This is safe because Wayland's input isolation is strong enough to prevent the prompt from being skipped with [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) — only a real human being can click the button.

 ![Screenshot of the 1Password SSH agent showing a prompt with an Authorize button, floating over a terminal with an SSH command.](/assets/img/blog/tech-talk-wayland/1passwordssh.png)

-That's the basic tradeoff: Wayland restricts some of what apps can do but also enables them to be more capable and secure.
+The basic tradeoff is that Wayland restricts some of what apps can do but also enables them to be more capable and secure.
 And in one area, Wayland gives developers more flexibility and more responsibility than before: client-side decorations (CSD).

 ## Understanding CSD, or when a window isn’t a window